 Come early and enjoy strolling magician Kent Wong as he sets the mood for this gala event.
 Our signature drink "the Hammet Hawk" is sure to please your palette, and canapes will arrive throughout the evening.
 Our new choir So Noted will also be on exhibit at our "museum"!

 All My Sons

 Ann Deever was engaged to Larry Keller before he went MIA in the war three years ago.
 Now, Larry’s brother, Chris, wants to marry Ann.
 When Chris takes Ann home, tensions peak as Chris’s mother insists Ann is still engaged to Larry, refusing to accept Larry’s death.
 Ann’s brother also becomes troubled by the engagement when he learns a dark secret about the Keller family patriarch.

 Cast: Franco Correa, Jasmine Hopfe, Dave Wolkowski, Ursula Pattloch, Colin Stewart, Lee Conrad, Mélissa Masse, Amir Shah, Angela James-Findlay

 Start Time: 8pm for our evening performances; 2pm for Sunday Matinee;

-No Performances on Monday, July 17th or Tuesday, July 18th.
+No Performances on Monday, October 16th or Tuesday, October 17th.

 Doors Open: 30 minutes before the Start Time